huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 any time but will be ignored if the server has already sent the response.
 The corresponding DNS transaction MUST be abandoned.

-A server that receives STOP_SENDING MUST issue a RESET_STREAM with error code DOQ_REQUEST_CANCELLED, unless it has already sent a complete response in which case it MAY ignore the STOP_SENDING request.
-Servers MAY limit the number of DOQ_REQUEST_CANCELLED errors received on a connection before choosing to close the connection.
+A server that receives STOP_SENDING MUST issue a RESET_STREAM request.
+The error code of the reset stream request SHOULD be sent to DOQ_REQUEST_CANCELLED.
+Servers MAY limit the number of reset stream requests received on a connection before choosing to close the connection.

 Note that this mechanism provides a way for secondaries to cancel a single zone